arjunavinfra/terraform/README.md

 # terraform

-modify the ssh public key inside EC2 module.
+Modify the ssh public key inside EC2 module.

 Deploy the changes by